jayantasamaddar/quick-reference/aws/databases/RDS+aurora+elasticache/README.md

   - Auto-Scaling of Read Replicas
   - Failover in Aurora is instantaneous, which makes it much faster than Multi-AZ on MySQL on RDS.

 - **High Availability**: `6` copies of your data across `3 AZ`

   - Master is the only instance that takes writes.
 It also accepts Reads.
   - `4` copies out of `6` needed for writes (including Master)
   - `3` copies out of `6` needed for reads (including Master)
   - Self-healing with peer-to-peer replication (i.e. if some data is corrupted then it does self-healing)
   - Storage is stripped across 100s of volumes (managed by AWS), which reduces risk of data loss
   - Automated failover for Master in less than `30 seconds`
   - **Aurora Global**: Master + upto `15` Read Replicas to serve Reads (any of these replicas can also become Master)
   - Custom endpoints: one endpoint each for all Reader(s) and the Writer instance
   - **Aurora Multi-Master** for continuous write failover (High-write availability)

+- **Fault Tolerance**: If the primary instance in a DB cluster using single-master replication fails, Aurora automatically fails over to a new primary instance in one of two ways:

+  - **By promoting an existing Aurora Replica to the new primary instance** (if there is one or more Aurora Replicas in the Cluster) - faster than creating a new primary instance
+  - **By creating a new primary instance** (if there are no Aurora Replicas) - slower than promotion

+- **Priorities for Promoting**:

+  - You can customize the order in which your Aurora Replicas are promoted to the primary instance after a failure by assigning each replica a priority.
+  - Priorities range from `0` for the first priority to `15` for the last priority.

+  - **Promotion Tiers**: More than one Aurora Replica can share the same priority, resulting in promotion tiers.

+    - **Two or more Aurora Replicas share the same priority**: Amazon RDS promotes the replica that is largest in size.
+    - **Two or more Aurora Replicas share the same priority and size**: Amazon RDS promotes an arbitrary replica in the same promotion tier.

 - **Security / Monitoring / Maintenance**: Same as RDS